lemlac/pylem/docs/reference.md

 print(result)  # Output: 16
 ```

 Lambdas work in Pylem like they do in Python.
-In addition to the usual syntax of `lambda a, b, c:`, they can also be defined with a name and types like `lambda f(a: T, b: T, c: T) -> T:` by adding parentheses around the parameter, similar to the format for `def` functions.
+In addition to the usual syntax of `lambda a, b, c:`, they can also be defined with a name and types like `lambda f(a: T, b: T, c: T) -> T:` by adding parentheses around the parameters, similar to the format for `def` functions.

 Lambda functions can be assigned to a variable.
 Unlike `def` functions, a function defined with `lambda` cannot be overloaded.
 It's a function pointer that holds a single function.
 The last expression in a lambda is its implied return value.
-Lambdas are the only function type with implicit returns because they can be inlined like `lambda x: x`.
+Lambdas are the only function type with implicit returns since they can be inlined like for example `lambda x: x`.

 ```py
 addOne = lambda x: x + 1